reneleogp/ML-Prediction-LoL/readme.md

 | 859153         | 8207           | 152833         | 30736          | 94462          | 229078.2           | 94462.0               | 4.494974145065102        | 2.0987197424240636      | 319077.67728589225 | 101810564142.16         | 0.594               | 0.5833333333333334 | 0.5833333333333334  | 0.5                 | 0.6111111111111112  | 0.5743555555555556  | 0.5833333333333334   | 3.8040034295105913      | -1.835360837059765     | 0.03854043251277294  | 0.0014853649382716057  | 7376          | 19807         | 249551        | 1914694       | 2021545       | 842594.6          | 249551.0             | -3.24972252904008       | 0.5761330822350282     | 923644.0250595681  | 853118285028.24        | 0.0                | 0.5                | 0.14285714285714285 | 0.5157894736842106  | 0.5236318407960199 | 0.33645569146747467 | 0.5                 | -2.252574646473776     | -0.7891605499808829   | 0.22119000317369086 | 0.048925017503977375  | 1        |

+The function for processing the data can be found in the file [process_data.py](https://github.com/PlayErphil/ML-Prediction-LoL/blob/master/src/get_data_training/process_data.py).
+Note that this is processing matches with the data gathered from the APIs that is stored in my Mongo database.

 ## Models

 ### Deep Neural Network